ruanSTT/rpa-driver-downloader/README.md

 ```

-## 🤝 Contributing
-Contributions, issues and feature requests are welcome!
-Feel free to check the issues page or submit a pull request.
+## ⚠️ Python Compatibility

+This library is compatible with:

+✅ Python 3.7 up to **3.12.3** (inclusive)

+Versions higher than 3.12.3 are currently **not supported** due to instability and possible incompatibilities.

+Internally, the library depends on `requests>=2.31.0`, which does not rely on the deprecated `cgi` module.

+If you are using Python 3.12.3 or lower, you should not encounter compatibility issues.

+Please note that support for Python versions greater than 3.12.3 will be considered once those versions stabilize.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 rpa-driver-downloader is a Python package that automatically downloads and manages the latest Gecko, Chrome, and Edge WebDriver binaries.
 Designed for use with Selenium and RPA tools like BotCity, it detects the OS and ensures the correct driver is always available — no manual download required.

+## 🤝 Contributing
+Contributions, issues and feature requests are welcome!
+Feel free to check the issues page or submit a pull request.